 These are the main reasons behind the negative hype over PHP, which is quite unjust.

 Despite all the negative controversy over PHP, as you have seen which are mostly wrong, there is no denying that the language is easy, fast, secure.
 Furthermore, it has a short learning curve and a big community even if there’s quite a lot of misunderstandings among PHP developers.
 It is a perfect technology for small- and medium-sized businesses.
-PHP also has wide-spread frameworks, the most popular of which are Laravel and Symphony.
+PHP also has wide-spread frameworks, the most popular of which are Laravel and Symfony.

 If you are looking to launch a social media app, e-commerce platform, marketplace, or any other project, you can entirely rely on LITSLINK expertise.
 Fill in the contact form, and we’ll get in touch with you shortly.